biga-ahk/biga.ahk/docs/README.md

 ## .has
-Checks if path is a direct property of object.
+Checks if path is a property of object.

 #### Arguments